 It hurts… this feeling inside of me.
 I’m missing a city I’ve always wanted to visit and finally did.
 I ache to go back to the ancient cathedrals and castles.
 I yearn to pause and take in the incredibly beautiful paintings by renown artists, such as Van Gogh, Renoir, and Monet.
 I wish to laugh and cry at yet another amazing musical, and witness both the young and old actors showcasing their talent at the London theatre.
 There are more cobblestone streets to explore, gardens in which to drink English Breakfast tea, and windows to peek into while eating clotted cream ice cream, or a bag of carbonated chocolate Popcik.
 London, I miss you!

 They say home is where the heart is.
 Did I leave my heart back in the U.K.?
 I know why it hurts.
 My early childhood memories are from abroad.
 I moved so much, I attended over ten different schools.
-But during the most impressionable time of my young life, I was exploring the ruins of The Colosseum in Rome, and craning my neck to view Michaelangelo’s breathtaking paintings up on the cathedral ceiling in Firenze (Florence).
-I stood still against a column on the outside of the Leaning Tower of Pisa; posing for a perfect picture, blessed not to have been blown hundreds of meters to the ground by a sudden gust of wind.
+But during the most impressionable time of my young life, I was exploring the ruins of The Colosseum in Rome, and craning my neck to view Michaelangelo’s breathtaking paintings up on the cathedral ceiling of the Sistine Chapel.
+We also explored Firenze (Florence) and Napoli (Naples) but my favorite adventure was climbing the stairs inside the Leaning Tower of Pisa.
+As I posed for the “perfect picture” against an outside column, I was told not to move.
+Thankfully, God protected me from being blown hundreds of meters to the ground by a sudden gust of wind.
 As a child, I was more thrilled about feeding pigeons at Piazza San Pietro (St. Peter’s Square) than soaking up the view of The Vatican.
 In London’s Trafalger Square, I was delighted to see my own childhood joy reflected upon my daughter’s face, as she gently fed the birds bread crumbs from her little hand.
 It’s so true about it being the little things in life that mean so much.
 God knows all about the important, meaningful connections we need.

 I didn’t appreciate it then, the way I do now, when one gets the privilege of witnessing the history, language, and vibrant life of a foreign country.
 Children rarely do.
 Yet, even as a child, I took it all in and knew it was special.
 I loved the variety of races, languages, foods, clothing, and traditions which were different from my own.
 I remember trudging through the streets of Rome, hot and sweaty; begging for a Coca Cola, because I was so thirsty but couldn’t stand the taste of mineral water.
 Now, Perrier is a staple in my home.
 My little legs were tired, and all I wanted was to stop for gelato and cool my tongue.
 Yet, even at that tender young age, I could appreciate the joy of speaking in Italian, tasting Italy’s rich cuisine, and taking in the view of the Italian hillside and the fishing boats on the Mediterranean Sea.
 Traveling is in my blood.